 Investing in Richmond real estate will fetch you good returns in the long term as the home prices in Richmond have been trending up year-over-year.
 Let’s take a look at the number of positive things going on in the Richmond real estate market which can help investors who are keen to buy an investment property in this city.

-2. The Large Student Market
+Richmond's Large Student Market For Rentals

 The Richmond VA real estate market is perfect for those who want to cater to the student market.
 It is incredibly diverse.
 The Virginia Commonwealth University campus is home to roughly 30,000 students.
 That’s aside from the University of Richmond satellite campus.
 Virginia Union University hosts nearly two thousand college students.